-- the activities recommended for each park will be delivered in a priority order - the overall time frame for delivery of the strategy's recommendations is 14 years (2012-2026) - many of the embellishments will not be provided until the existing asset in the park is due for renewal and replacement - the recommendations will inform the asset management program of Council which has, as a priority, management and renewal of existing assets
+- 1. the activities recommended for each park, if supported by the community following an extensive consultation period, will be delivered in a priority order - 2. the overall time frame for delivery of the strategy's recommendations is 14 years (2012-2026) - 3. many of the embellishments will not be provided until the existing asset in the park is due for renewal and replacement - 4. the recommendations will inform the asset management program of Council which has, as a priority, management and renewal of existing assets

-Neighbourhood 13 (153ha) comprises a part of Alexandra Hills.
-The neighbourhood is bounded by an unformed road reserve in the south, Windemere Road in the west, Finucane Road in the north and Vienna Road in the east.
+Neighbourhood 13 comprises a part of Alexandra Hills.
+The neighbourhood is approximately 153 ha in area and is bounded by an unformed road reserve in the south, Windemere Road in the west, Finucane Road in the north and Vienna Road in the east.